Al Capone (song): Background

 At the time the song was written, many Jamaicans had a fascination with films from Hollywood, particularly gangster and Western films.
 Al Capone, the American gangster from the 1920s and 1930s, held a particular interest for Jamaican listeners.
 Primarily an instrumental, the song starts with the sound of a car crash, gun fire and squealing tyres.
 Buster's backing group, the All Stars, provide jazzy horns while piano playing keeps the rhythm.
 The recording session included Dennis Campbell and Val Bennett on tenor saxophones, Raymond Harper and Baba Brooks on trumpets, Junior Nelson on trombone, Ernest Ranglin on guitar and bass, Jah Jerry Haynes on guitar, Gladstone Anderson on piano and Drumbago (Arkland "Drumbago" Parks) on drums.
 The few lyrics are provided by Buster in an MC style.

 Chart success

-It was not until 1967 that the song became a hit for Prince Buster, making number 18 in the UK, and staying on the singles chart for 13 weeks.
-It was a crossover success, as British youth saw the image of Jamaicans wearing sunglasses and dressed in a rude boy style as iconic.
+The song did not become a hit until 1967, when Prince Buster's version reached No. 18 on the UK Singles Chart and remained there for 13 weeks.
+It achieved crossover success, as British youth adopted sunglasses, sharp suits, and other elements of Jamaican rude boy style as markers of identity.